|Degrees:||B.A. Honours (Evangel College); M.A. (Northeastern University); Ph.D. (Western)|

 Current Research Projects:

-Forthcoming: “Beyond the Trauma Aesthetic: The Cultural Work of Human Rights Witness Poetries.”
+“Beyond the Trauma Aesthetic: The Cultural Work of Human Rights Witness Poetries.”
 Routledge Companion to Literature and Human Rights.
-Ed Sophia Mcclennan and Alexandra Schulteis Moore.
+Ed Sophia McClennan and Alexandra Schulteis Moore.
 New York: Routledge, 2016.

-— with Sarah Waisvisz.
+— With Sarah Waisvisz.
 “The Steveston Noh Project as Redress Theatre from Below.”
 Canadian Literature.
-Forthcoming: Spring 2013.
+Spring 2013.

 —.With Sarah Waisvisz.
 “Yael Farber’s Molora and Colleen Wagner’s Monument as Post-Conflict Redress Theatre.”
 College Literature.
 40.3 Summer 2013: 113-37.